Manroopg2006/Manroopg2006/README.md

 ## 🚀 What I'm building

-- 🐋 **OrcaPath AI** — ML system for detecting and analyzing killer whale vocalizations from hydrophone data with clustering and spatiotemporal mapping
+- 🐋 **OrcaPath** — ML system for detecting and analyzing killer whale vocalizations from hydrophone data with clustering and spatiotemporal mapping
 - 🏥 **A2A Healthcare Navigator** — Multi-agent healthcare assistant using Google ADK + RAG-based retrieval for medical query routing
 - 🧠 **ARCADE** — ML system predicting UFC fight outcomes using ensemble models and Monte Carlo simulation
 - 📊 **Regime Detection System** — Time-series ML model for detecting structural shifts in financial markets